 Delicious and good for you, farmed mussels are a great choice of Cornish seafood.

-Blue mussels are found naturally growing all around Cornwall's coast.
+Blue mussels are found naturally growing all around Cornwall's coast, where they are occasionally picked, but not a major fishery.
 There are now several companies farming mussels in Cornwall's estuaries and bays.
 This practice is very environmentally friendly as the mussels grow naturally, feeding on passing plankton.
 Unlike fish farming where large amounts of feed is used and polluting waste is created mussels have a minimal impact and the farms actually create sheltered habitat for other species.
 Always ask for Cornish farmed mussels.

 Updated October 2017